jorik/Onitama.Starterbot.DotnetCore/README.md

 ## Onitama Starterbot for DotnetCore

 # Getting started
+    Clone or fork this repository

-    Register your bot on https://botchallenge.intern.infi.nl/
+    Create an account on https://botchallenge.intern.infi.nl/
+    Create a bot for the Onitama game
     Copy the API key and paste it in Program.cs and the Makefile

 # Running your bot

-Your default-bot is able to join matches in the cloud and locally.
-When you run your bot in your IDE / from the commandline it will automatically join a remote match.
+With this starter bot you can join a game right away.
+When you run your bot locally, it will automatically connect to the remote server and join a match.
+You will play against a version of this bot every time.

-The bot has to be uploaded for it to be able to participate in tournaments or matches against other bots.
+Once you've created a bot and uploaded a published version of your code to it, you will be able to schedule matches against other published bots on the website.

+Each match that is ran will be able to be replayed visually from the matches overview.

 # Publishing your bot on MacOS / Linux